copyleft-next/copyleft-next/README.md

 **This is *not* an effort endorsed by the Free Software Foundation or the GNU Project.
-This is also *not* an effort associated in any way with Red Hat (the employer of one of the current participants) or any other company.** Contributors are expected to participate in their individual capacity.
+This is also *not* an effort associated in any way with (e.g.) Red Hat, the Software Freedom Conservancy, or any other corporate entity.** Contributors are expected to participate in their individual capacity.

 The FSF has asserted copyright in the text of the GNU GPLv3.
 However,